jfrog/artifactory-docker-examples/kubernetes/README.md

 ---
 ## Persistent Storage
-For persistent storage, all volumes are mounted from the cluster's hosts.
+For persistent storage, all volumes are mounted from the cluster's hosts or as Google disks.
 **NOTE:** The examples here use a simple [PersistentVolume](https://kubernetes.io/docs/user-guide/persistent-volumes/) and [PersistentVolumeClaim](https://kubernetes.io/docs/user-guide/persistent-volumes/) for example purposes.
 This setup should **NOT** be used for production!
 You should find your best matching [storage solution](https://kubernetes.io/docs/user-guide/volumes/) and use it.